Dissipation due to Bulk Localized Low-Energy Modes in Strongly Disordered Superconductors

 Here, $n_{\text{e}}=n\left\langle K+1\right\rangle /2$ is the concentration of undirected edges, the overline denotes averaging over all disorder configurations, and $\varphi_{i}$ are the phases in the $\omega=0$ static problem with the mean phase gradient $\overline{\nabla\varphi}$ (see Ref.~\citep[Sec.
 IIIC]{superfluid-density-paper-2024}).

 Eq.~(\ref{eq:real-conductivity_via_local-response}) provides an approximate numerical method for computing the macroscopic real conductivity.
 To this end, we employ an extended version of the protocol of Ref.~\citep[Sec.
-IIIC]{superfluid-density-paper-2024}, henceforth referred to as \emph{the network model} (NM): \emph{i)}~generate a large instance of a locally tree-like graph and disorder fields $\xi_{i}$, \emph{ii)}~solve the self-consistency Eq.~(\ref{eq:h-equations}) for the order parameter fields~$h_{i\to j}$ on each directed edge, \emph{iii)}~compute the local responses $R_{ij}$ according to Eqs.~(\ref{eq:current-op-def})-(\ref{eq:two-sping_effective_Hamiltonian}) for each edge $\left\langle ij\right\rangle $, \emph{iv)}~numerically solve the Kirchhoff equations for the superconducting phases $\varphi_{i}$ with a given phase difference $\varphi_{\text{right}}-\varphi_{\text{left}}=|\nabla\varphi|\times L$ in a geometry of a two-dimensional~\footnote{The use of the 2D geometry instead of the 3D one is a technical compromise to achieve convergence of disorder averages.
-However, the dissipative processes in question are inherently microscopic, and the qualitative results of the analysis are expected to hold both in two and three dimensions.} brick of size~$L\times w$ (see Ref.~\citep[Sec.
-IIIC]{superfluid-density-paper-2024} for details) and \emph{v)}~compute the required averages, such as Eq.~(\ref{eq:real-conductivity_via_local-response}), using the resulting large sample of $R_{ij}$ and $(\varphi_{j}-\varphi_{i})$.
+IIIC]{superfluid-density-paper-2024}, henceforth referred to as \emph{the network model}: \emph{i)}~generate a large instance of a locally tree-like graph and disorder fields $\xi_{i}$, \emph{ii)}~solve the self-consistency Eq.~(\ref{eq:h-equations}) for the order-parameter fields~$h_{i\to j}$ on each directed edge, \emph{iii)}~compute the local responses $R_{ij}$ according to Eqs.~(\ref{eq:current-op-def})-(\ref{eq:two-sping_effective_Hamiltonian}) for each edge $\left\langle ij\right\rangle $, \emph{iv)}~numerically solve the Kirchhoff equations for the superconducting phases $\varphi_{i}$ with a given phase difference $\varphi_{\text{right}}-\varphi_{\text{left}}=|\nabla\varphi|\times L$ in a geometry of a two-dimensional~\footnote{The use of the 2D geometry instead of the 3D one is a technical compromise to achieve convergence of disorder averages.
+The qualitative results of the analysis are expected to hold both in two and three dimensions since the relevant dissipative processes are inherently microscopic.} brick of size~$L\times w$ (see Ref.~\citep[Sec.
+IIIC]{superfluid-density-paper-2024} for details), and \emph{v)}~compute the required averages, such as Eq.~(\ref{eq:real-conductivity_via_local-response}), using the resulting large sample of $R_{ij}$ and $(\varphi_{j}-\varphi_{i})$.
 This procedure is repeated for multiple disorder realizations to ensure a proper disorder average.

 \paragraph{Approximate analytical solution. }

 Directly computing the average in Eq.~(\ref{eq:real-conductivity_via_local-response}) requires the joint probability distribution of $\text{Im}R_{ij}(\omega)$ and $\left(\varphi_{j}-\varphi_{i}\right)^{2}$.
 This distribution is only accessible via the numerical solution of the~NM.
 Remarkably, the following approximate relation holds: